diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.site/readme.txt

       to get the last versions of the plugins linked to this feature

 	4. use the site.xml   pde/builder   to compile everything
+		note: since eclipse 3.1, I had some trouble with this tool wich says that it cannot find an old version of one of the plugins.
+To solve this, I had to remove my local version of kermeta (ie. removes the plugins and feature of the workbench used for the build)

 	5. deploy it locally in your current configuration using a local site update (not the remote one !) and test the version :